 How far in advance should we book our hunt?

 The very best hunting dates are usually reserved as much as a year or more in advance.
 It is not uncommon to book Argentina and Mexico duck hunts, for example, to book 12-18 months prior.
-Advanced booking not only ensures choice shooting dates, but also allows the time necessary to acquire passports, shop for best available airfares, or recruit additional members to your shooting party to achieve group discounts.
+Our most popular hunts are booking years out.
+Advanced booking not only ensures choice shooting dates, but also allows the time necessary to acquire passports, shop for best available airfares, or recruit additional members to your shooting party.
 The very best time to book your next duck hunting adventure is right now.

 What if we must cancel our hunt?

-Our hunt cancellation policy is better than the industry standard.
+Our hunt cancellation policy exceeds the industry standard.
 In a few instances, proceeds that have been paid towards a hunt may be applied towards future hunts to occur within the calendar year, less and except year to year advertised price increases, a small rebooking fee, and expenses already paid for hunting licenses and permits.
-In all other instances, proceeds applied to hunt deposits or balances can not be refunded unless replaced by another paying hunter.
-It is for this, among other reasons, that trip cancellation insurance is strongly advised.
-Please refer to our Terms and Conditions for more information.
+In all other instances, proceeds applied to hunt deposits or balances can be neither refunded unless replaced by another paying hunter nor applied to the balance of another hunter without incurring administration fees.
+It is for this, among other reasons, that trip cancellation insurance is added to each booking when reservations are made (see next FAQ below).
+Please refer to our Terms and Conditions for more additional information.

 How many hunters are needed to book a guided hunt?